mech/Notes/JavaScript/React/performance.md

 ```

 `shallowEqual` compare the value of the key on first-level only.
 Deeply nested object cannot use this equality check.
 Better to Immutable.js for that.

+Be mindful of these 2 things:

+1. Callback handlers that are bound in `render()` will always fail `shallowEqual`.
+Define your callback in the constructor instead.
+2. In addition to event handlers bound in `render()`, it is probably also worth mentioning that any component which takes jsx children will also always fail `shallowEqual`, since the children elements will be re-created for every render.

 ## Videos